Dokkedal/dcm2reg/docs/source/basic_usage.rst

 The dicom files thus has to be located in the folder named ``dicom``.In order to run ``conversion_dictwriter.py`` the user has to has to supply the code with a startpatient and an endpatient i.e. how many patients the function should convert.
 A list of modalities to look for and which regions of interest that are of importance is also required.
-Furthermore the function requires the amount of days allowed between the patient being scanned and the delineations being drawn: ``maxdelineationdelay``.
-Lastly the function requires the maximum allowed days between a primary study and secondary study: ``maxstudydelay``.
+Furthermore, the function requires the amount of days allowed between the patient being scanned and the delineations being drawn: ``maxdelineationdelay``.
+Lastly, the function requires the maximum allowed days between a primary study and secondary study: ``maxstudydelay``.

 .. literalinclude:: ../../dictwriter_tutorial.py